carpedavid/heroictales/content/publications/powerandglory/index.md

 date: 2020-11-02T15:46:08-04:00
 draft: true
 tags: []
-description: "Heroic Tales of high fantasy set in a ruined world."
+description: "Fantastic Tales of adventure and conquest set in a magical, ruined world."
 summary: "Greetings, adventurer!
 On behalf of the leadership and staff of the Perilous Peregrine Questing Co., allow me to extend a hearty welcome and congratulate you on your decision to affiliate yourself with the finest adventuring guild on Gilea."
 genres: [Fantasy]
 author: "David Garrett"